he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/feat/Celestial Eyes.md

 **Aasimar:**

 A creature with this trait has the aasimar versatile heritage.
-Aasimars are [[Planar Scion]] descended from celestial beings.
+Aasimars are [[DATABASE/monsterfamily/Planar Scion|planar scions]] descended from celestial beings.
 An ability with this trait can be used or selected only by aasimars.